Trip Facts

 Ride from Dukling back to Simikot (98 km | 2,910 m | 6-7 hours)

 The return journey retraces your earlier route through high passes, valleys, and river crossings.
-From Dukling, ride to Singjungma, then take the lower road down to Simikot.
-The landscape feels familiar now, but the sense of accomplishment and remoteness remains.
+From Dukling, you ride to Singjungma, then take the lower road down toward Simikot, passing by the Kermi Hot Spring—perfect for soaking and warming up after the cold of the high-altitude ride.

 Ride Duration: 6–7 hours